$6 Billion Private LTE & 5G Market a Bright Spot in Gloomy Wireless Industry, Says SNS Telecom & IT

 About SNS Telecom & IT

-Part of the SNS Worldwide group, SNS Telecom & IT is a global market intelligence and consulting firm with a primary focus on the telecommunications and information technology industries.
+SNS Telecom & IT is a global market intelligence and consulting firm with a primary focus on the telecommunications and information technology industries.
 Developed by in-house subject matter experts, our market intelligence and research reports provide unique insights on both established and emerging technologies.
-Our areas of coverage include but are not limited to 5G, LTE, Open RAN, private cellular networks, IoT (Internet of Things), critical communications, big data, smart cities, smart homes, consumer electronics, wearable technologies, and vertical applications.
+Our areas of coverage include but are not limited to 6G, 5G, LTE, Open RAN, vRAN (Virtualized RAN), small cells, mobile core, xHaul (Fronthaul, Midhaul & Backhaul) transport, network automation, mobile operator services, FWA (Fixed Wireless Access), neutral host networks, private 4G/5G cellular networks, public safety broadband, critical communications, MCX (Mission-Critical PTT, Video & Data), IIoT (Industrial IoT), V2X (Vehicle-to-Everything) communications and vertical applications.